kunalbotla/photos/README.md

 # photos

-This is the repository for my photos!
+Here are some details for my photos.

 ## License & Crediting
 The complete licence for my media can be found at [kunalbotla/photos/LICENSE.md](https://github.com/kunalbotla/photos/blob/main/LICENSE.md).